B1.6 Count to 10 by halves, thirds, fourths, fifths, sixths, eighths, and tenths, with and without the use of tools.

 • ten frames

-Out loud and in choir, count by one tenth with students and observe them placing a cube/token on each square in their frame.
+Out loud and in unison, count by one tenths with students and observe them placing a cube/counter on each square in their frame.

 Pause and ask students what they notice (10 one tenths make a whole).
 It is important to do this so that the students realize that each one tenth has a role to play.